aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/saveoptions/allowembeddingpostscriptfonts/_index.md

 second_title: Aspose.Words for .NET API Reference
 description:
 type: docs
-weight: 200
+weight: 20
 url: /net/aspose.words.saving/saveoptions/allowembeddingpostscriptfonts/
 ---
 ## SaveOptions.AllowEmbeddingPostScriptFonts property

 Gets or sets a boolean value indicating whether to allow embedding fonts with PostScript outlines when embedding TrueType fonts in a document upon it is saved.
-The default value is false.
+The default value is **false**.

 ```csharp
 public bool AllowEmbeddingPostScriptFonts { get; set; }